 Field name Possible values Explanation 1.
 APN "bangapro" Access Point Name (APN) is a configurable network identifier used by a mobile device when connecting to a GSM carrier.
 2. PIN Number "5555" or any number that falls between 0000 and 9999 A personal identification number is a secret numeric password shared between a user and a system that can be used to authenticate the user to the system.
-3. LTE authentication method CHAP, PAP or none Authentication method, that your carrier uses to authenticate new connections.
+3. Authentication method CHAP, PAP or none Authentication method, that your carrier uses to authenticate new connections.
 (This selection is unavailable on the alternate model) 4.
 Username "user" Your username and password that you would use to connect to your 5.
 Password "passwd" carriers network.
 These field become available when you select an authentication method (i.e. authentication method is not "none").
 These fields are always enabled on the alternate model.
-6. Preferred network GSM, UMTS, LTE or auto.
+6. Service mode GSM, UMTS, LTE or automatic.
+Alternate model: 2G, 3G, LTE or none.
 Your network preference.
-If your local mobile network supports GSM (2G), UMTS (3G) and LTE you can specify to which network you wish to connect.
-E.g.: if you choose GSM (2G), the router will connect to a GSM (2G) network, so long as it is available, otherwise it will connect to a LTE network.
+If your local mobile network supports both GSM (2G) and UMTS (3G) you can specify to which network you wish to connect.
+E.g.: if you choose GSM (2G), the router will connect to a GSM (2G) network, so long as it is available, otherwise it will connect to a UMTS (3G) network.
 If you select auto, then the router will connect to the network that provides better connectivity.